se1-1314/xiast-docs/meetings/vergadering_2014_2_20_Agenda.md

 Overlopen van en toewijzen van het werk voor iteratie 2 a.d.h.v. het planningsdocument opgesteld door Adriaan.
 LET OP: ER IS NIET ZOVEEL TIJD MEER!

-* Iteration 1 "Writing web applications in Clojure" December 13th, 2013
-** Interfaces
-A single web interface using dynamically generated static web pages is used.
-*** Internationalisation
-The interface needs to be displayed in both English and Dutch, depending on user preference.
-** Logging in
-Using the VUB's authentication API.
-** Courses
-Viewing a list of courses, optionally filtered through a keyword.
-** Schedules
-Viewing the entire schedule of a course, logged in student or room.

-* Iteration 2 "Making Clojure and JavaScript work together" March 4th, 2014
+* Iteration 2 "Making Clojure and JavaScript work together" - March 4th, 2014
-** Interfaces
+  * Interfaces
     Both a mobile and a desktop interface need to be provided.
-** Schedules for whole programs
+  * Schedules for whole programs
-** Permission system
+  * Permission system
     Program managers can only change the courses they own, etc.
-** Configuration file driven scheduling algorithm
+  * Configuration file driven scheduling algorithm
     To make a simple start without introducing too much complexity in the front-end.
-** Program managers can add programs through a web-interface ** Program managers can add rooms through a web-interface ** Instructors can change course details of existing courses E.g. "this course requires an overhead projector", etc.
+  * Program managers can add programs through a web-interface
+  * Program managers can add rooms through a web-interface
+  * Instructors can change course details of existing courses E.g. "this course requires an overhead projector", etc.

 # 3. Uitnodigen Jens/Ragnhild (Lars) (10 min)